All Episodes

 And Mueller was likely holding back the really damaging indictments while pressuring Trump aides.

-And people, commentators continue to announce that bombshell disclosures against Trump on a daily basis with experts alleging clear cases for treason to obstruction of justice to witness tampering and other crimes.
+And people, commentators, continue to announce that bombshell disclosures against Trump on a daily basis with experts alleging clear cases for treason to obstruction of justice to witness tampering and other crimes.

 There's never been any evidence of any of this by anybody.

-I mean, uh the media has the same information I do, but they just choose not to report it to you.
+I mean, the media has the same information I do, but they just choose not to report it to you.

-Now, Mueller reportedly has said that he doesn't consider Trump a target of criminal investigation, and what Turley says is looking at each of the prior f filings, Mueller's disclosure would seem consistent with a lack of compelling evidence of any crime committed by Trump or the Trump campaign.
+And what Turley says is looking at each of the prior filings, Mueller's disclosure would seem consistent with a lack of compelling evidence of any crime committed by Trump or the Trump campaign.

 Indeed, it would indicate Trump's status has not changed from when Comey told Congress that Trump was not a target well before Comey was fired.

-You know, but the the destroy Trump media is devastated that Mueller isn't targeting Trump.
+You know, but the Destroy Trump media is devastated that Mueller isn't targeting Trump, at least not at this time.

 They don't care about collusion with Russia.